High School Curriculum

 9th, 10th, 11th & 12th Grade - One Full Year - 1.0 Credit Per Year

 In this first year course, the fundamentals of Spanish grammar are emphasized to give students a structural base.
 Students will gain a wide vocabulary on a number of subjects as well as the ability to accurately discuss events in the present tense.
 Students will also learn to accurately identify the past tenses in Spanish.
-In addition to grammer fundamentals, the students will be introduced to the cultural similarities and differences between United States culture and Hispanic cultures.
-Emphasis is placed not only on reading, writing, and understanding, but also on conversing in everday language.
+In addition to grammar fundamentals, the students will be introduced to the cultural similarities and differences between United States culture and Hispanic cultures.
+Emphasis is placed not only on reading, writing, and understanding, but also on conversing in everyday language.

 SPANISH II State ID #06102A111